katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 - Tuples are fixed in number of values but can be mixed types
-- Records are like objects but type safe
+- Records are like objects but type safe & immutable
 - Get value with dot or as a function
 - Update a record - the record and after pipe, the new values